 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.
 If no materials are hazardous, leave this statement blank.

-Author Name: ___(Write your answer here in the form of a spoken statement.
+Dr. Tim Spicer: The instrument presented is non-hazardous, although conceivably it will be used in settings that may include hazardous materials.
+In this sense it would improve the user’s exposure to hazardous materials and agents by reducing the interaction time and facilitating appropriate reagent usage.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera